SonySemiconductorSolutions/aitrios-rpi-application-module-library/docs/src/motivation.md

 >
 > 💎 **All in one**: Provides integration with all AITRIOS tools (Converter, Packager, Brain Builder, etc.) into one environment.
 > 📦 **Scalable**: The modular design of the library allows easy to add new IMX500 devices, new AI models and Apps.
-> ⏱️ **Intuitive & Fast & Compact**: Reduce development time by providing templates for Phyton users to create E2E solution.​ In only a couple of minutes!​
+> ⏱️ **Intuitive & Fast & Compact**: Reduce development time by providing templates for Python users to create E2E solution.​ In only a couple of minutes!​

 ## Modularity